mbaumer/us_hep_funding/docs/_states/AZ.md

 ---
 <a name="AZ-08"></a>
 [Back to top](#top)
-## AZ-08 -- Rep. Trent Franks (R) -- [Wikipedia](https://en.wikipedia.org/wiki/AZ-08)
+## AZ-08 Unknown Rep.
-### Committees
-Trent Franks is not on any of our key committees

 ### HEP Grants
 ```
-This district received no SC HEP grants from 2012-2016
+This district received no SC HEP grants from 2012-2017
 ```
 ### SC Contracts
 ```
-This district received no SC contracts from 2012-2017
+This district received no SC contracts from 2012-2018
 ```
 ### NSF MPS Grants
 ```
-This district received no NSF MPS grants from 2012-2016
+In the past 6 years, this district has received: $67,746.00 in NSF MPS grants.
+                               Amount ($)
+Institution              Year
+ARIZONA STATE UNIVERSITY 2017       67746
 ```
 ---
 <a name="AZ-09"></a>